-- You will have to undergo testing upon arrival in Norway.
+- Undergo testing upon arrival in Norway.

-- You will have to enter a 10 days quarantine period.
+- Enter a 10 days quarantine period.

 After completing the digital registration, you will receive a receipt which you must then present to the police at the border control.
 You cannot register your journey any earlier than 72 hours prior to the time of arrival.